Find an ISPA Approved,

 - Decide to work with a supervisor who shares your values and approach to how you set up your therapeutic alliance with your clients.

-- Align with a Supervisor who is experienced in treating the issues you hope to specialize in, is a valuable asset in extending your skills whilst deepening your actual experience.
+- Align with a Supervisor who is experienced in treating the issues you hope to specialize in is a valuable asset in extending your skills while deepening your experience.

 - Interview your potential supervisor.
-Talk to them about your needs and expectations of your supervisory relationship, what areas of development you are seeking, the nature of the supervisory relationship you want to set up.
-Include the basics such as how often you meet, how you meet, costs, what might be discussed and do not forget what are their expectations of you as a Supervisee?
+Talk to them about your needs and expectations of your supervisory relationship, what areas of development you seek, and the nature of the supervisory relationship you want to set up.
+Include the basics, such as how often you meet, how you meet, costs, and what might be discussed, and do not forget their expectations of you as a Supervisee.

 - Proactively engage in the relationship with your supervisor.
 Bring specific questions and issues to your meetings.
-Supervisors take their lead from you in your discussions – and rely on you to bring issues, cases, successes, questions and even yourself to your sessions.
+Supervisors take the lead in your discussions – and rely on you to bring issues, cases, successes, questions, and even yourself to your sessions.

-- Accept feedback, think about it, reflect on it and then make your decision as what to do with it.
-Being be defensive when supervisors give feedback cuts short any benefits you are seeking from Supervision.
-Feedback is the most valuable aspect of clinical supervision and one of the only ways we can grow as a therapist.
+- Accept feedback, think about it, reflect on it and then decide what to do with it.
+Being defensive when supervisors give feedback cuts short any benefits you seek from Supervision.
+Feedback is the most valuable aspect of clinical supervision and one of the only ways we can grow as therapists.

 - Maintain your Reflection Journal and your Supervision Log.

 Understand the importance of mentorship.
-A recent study found practitioners rated their supervisor’s mentorship, rather than their education or training, as the most important factor in improving their performance as a practitioner.
-Working with someone who is willing to actively mentor you may offer you significant value.
+A recent study found practitioners rated their supervisor’s mentorship, rather than their education or training, as the most critical factor in improving their performance.
+Working with someone willing to actively mentor you may offer you significant value.

 What happens in a Supervision Session

-Each supervisor has their own approach to how they supervise colleagues.
+Each supervisor has their approach to how they supervise colleagues.
 There is a clear and accepted process qualified supervisors are trained to use.
-It might be useful to discuss what this process is and how it might influence the supervision sessions, particularly the one on one supervision sessions.
+It might be helpful to discuss this process and how it might influence the supervision sessions, particularly the one-on-one supervision sessions.